chandnirk4949/football_tournament_webapp/README.md

 python manage.py runserver
 ```

-2. Access the web application in your browser at 'http://localhost:8000/search_employee/'.
+2. Access the web application in your browser at 'http://localhost:8000/'.

-3. Use the search form to search for an employee by name and select the direction (left or right).

-4. The application will display the searched employee and the leftmost/rightmost child based on your selection.
+3. There are provisions to register teams, and view team details and when registration of 10 teams gets completed, users can view fixture schedules also.
+It is set to register 10 teams only.
+After that registration tab, is not provided.

+4. Once the team registration is complete, fixtures are automatically scheduled with predefined data of 5 venues and dates in between 15-9-2023 and 30-10-2023.

+5. Admin user can login and logout using provided credentials to handle the fixture scores. the score edit is possible only 2 hours after the scheduled time of that particular fixture.

 ## Database Setup
 To set up the database and populate it with sample data, follow these steps: